-An eclipse occurs either when the moon stands between the earth and the sun and its shadow temporarily obscures the sun (Solar Eclipse), or when the earth stands between the sun and the moon and its shadow temporarily darkens the moon (Lunar Eclipse).
+An eclipse occurs either when the moon stands between the earth and the sun and the moon's body temporarily occults the sun (as viewed from certain points on earth, Solar Eclipse).
+Or when the earth stands between the sun and the moon and the earth's shadow temporarily darkens the moon (Lunar Eclipse).

 A solar eclipse does occur during a new moon; i.e. when the sun and the moon form a conjunction.
 This conjunction happens once a month but a solar eclipse only occurs twice a year.
 When there is no eclipse the moon is located either directly above or below the sun.
 During an eclipse, the moon's ecliptic latitude needs to be as small as possible.
 In a natal chart, this is graphically portrayed by the conjunction being close to the moon's nodal axis (Moon's Nodes).
 Although this usually happens twice a year, rarely it will happen as often as four or five times annually.